Managing Recruitment Marketing pages

 The following configuration options are available on this tab:

-• Theme - indicates the page theme which should be applied to this page
+Theme Indicates the page theme that should be applied to this page.

-• Page Layout - indicates the specific layout within the selected theme which should be applied to this page
+Page Layout Indicates the specific layout within the selected theme that should be applied to this page.

-• Do Not Track - indicates whether the page should respect do not track signals
+Indicates whether the page should respect do not track signals.

 The following configuration options are available on this tab:

-• Auto generated - If you choose this option, the behaviour will differ depending on the specific page kind.
+• Auto generated: If you choose this option, the behaviour will differ depending on the specific page kind.
 For blog posts, if no dedicated meta description has been added to the post itself, the first 100 words of the blog post will be used.
-For job description and discussion threads, the first 100 words will be used, whilst for regular web or landing pages the first 100 words of the first text block on the page will be used
+For job descriptions and discussion threads, the first 100 words will be used, whilst for regular web or landing pages, the first 100 words of the first text block on the page will be used

-• Manual - indicates that you will supply a specific description for this page.
-If you opt for this option and no content is added, meta description will render an empty string.
+• Manual: Indicates that you will supply a specific description for this page.
+If you opt for this option and no content is added, the meta description will render an empty string.

 Job